XavierCLL/Jaziku/docs/incoming_plans.rst

 To be included
 --------------
+- behaviour when the interrupt signal is received
 - use the global_common_process for maps (climate, correlation, forecast) and put the global_common_process in subtitles inside maps
 - adjust the PPT var for accumulate the data daily by default
+- can select in data_analysis module what I want to process, e.g. data_analysis;outliers;correlation;climatology,
+  data_analysis;all, data_analysis;disable
+- review and search more theoretical support for analysis_the_best_periods_to_process
 - to able to change the labels for var D
 - include the shapes maps for protected regions of Colombia
 - save log